gilch/hissp/README.md

 Hissp is a streamlined skin on Python: a simplified AST that you can program in directly.
-Hissp code is made of specially formatted tuples: easier to manipulate than Python AST, but still more reliable than text manipulation.
+Hissp code is made of specially formatted tuples&mdash;easier to manipulate than Python AST, but still more reliable than text manipulation.
 In Hissp, code is just another kind of data.